Zelatrix/golf-compiler/README.md

 Version 0.0.3
 ---
 Version 0.0.3 of the compiler adds types for strings and characters, so that the functionality can be extended beyond basic arithmetical expressions.
-With this new addition to the compiler, it is now possible to write a "Hello, World" program that is reminiscent of the corresponding program in Python.
 Version 0.0.3 also adds `if-then` and `if-then-else` blocks to the language, allowing the programmer to perform operations based on Boolean conditions.

 **References**
 - https://blog.usejournal.com/writing-your-own-programming-language-and-compiler-with-python-a468970ae6df